xnyhps/capsdb/README.md

 Multiple reasons:

 * Testing.
 It can be tricky to correctly implement the hash generation, it helps to have a test suite available that tests against all known clients.
 * Pre-loading.
-By including (some of) the caps in a client, the client can save on bandwith by not needing to perform the initial download and it is protected from collision attacks.
+By including (some of) the caps in a client, the client can save on bandwith by not needing to perform the initial download and it is protected from preimage attacks.

-### Wait, collision attacks?
+### Wait, preimage attacks?

 [Yes, sadly it is possible to generate different caps packets that have the same hash](http://mail.jabber.org/pipermail/security/2009-July/000812.html).
-By pre-loading the list, it becomes impossible to carry out a collision attack against the hashes already pre-loaded.
+By pre-loading the list, it becomes impossible to carry out a preimage attack against the hashes already pre-loaded.

 ### Some of these are really old, are you sure they are still used?